-The sector is represented by 613 fishing boats with an overall length equal to or less than 12 m, which constitute the majority of the vessel number, or 92.6% of the total, but contribute only 3.5% to total GT and 13.8% to total kW.
+The sector is represented by 619 fishing boats with an overall length equal to or less than 12 m, which represent the majority of the number of vessels or 93.4% of the total, but only 3.6% of the total GT and 14.6% of the total kW.

 The coastal fleet segment is very important for the socio-economic reasons of the Latvian coastal regions along the Gulf of Riga and the Baltic Sea coast.
-Small-scale fishing is the main source of livelihood and employment for residents of remote coastal communities.
+Small-scale fishing is the main source of livelihood and employment for the inhabitants of remote coastal communities.

-However, the catches of the coastal fishing fleet are relatively small (about 4.1% of the total Baltic Sea catches), and these include Baltic herring, round goby, flounder, smelt, as well as vimba, bream, garfish, perch, and other non-TAC species, mainly caught with fixed passive gears.
-This fleet segment accounted for around 2.4% of Latvia's total catch (including High Sea fishery) in 2023
+However, the catches of the coastal fishing fleet are relatively small (about 5.9% of the total Baltic Sea catches) and these include Baltic herring, round goby, flounder, smelt, as well as vimba, bream, garfish, perch, and other non-TAC species, mainly caught with fixed passive gears.
+In 2024, this fleet segment accounted for around 3.0% of Latvia's total catch (if including also High Sea fishery).

-Compared to the previous Latvian fleet report, there are changes in the coastal fleet segment (VL0010).
-In accordance with Commission Decision (EU) 2021/1167, the segmentation of vessels less than 12 metres in length should be modified and split into two segments as follows:
+From 2023, according to Commission Decision (EU) 2021/1167, the segmentation of ships less than 12 metres in length is as follows:

-- VL0008PGP coastal vessels less than 8 metres in length; - VL0812PGP coastal vessels between 8 and 12 metres in length.
+- VL0008PGP coastal vessels less than 8 metres in length. - VL0812PGP coastal vessels between 8 and 12 metres in length.

-In 2023, coastal fishermen actively and regularly used 161 boats for the commercial fishing and 5 boats - for self-consumption fishing, registered to the companies.
+In 2024, coastal fishermen actively and regularly used 181 boats for the commercial fishing and 16 boats - for self-consumption fishing, registered to the companies.
 Some boats (3) were used for both fisheries.
-Other fishing boats fished episodically or were used as support boats (Table 3).
+Other fishing boats mostly fished episodically or were used as support boats in fishing operations (Table 3).

-Tuno Number of vessels
+Tune Number of vessels

-Length Type of gear 31.12.2022 Active in 2023 (self-consumption) Active in 2023 (self-consumption + commercial) Active in 2023 (commercial) 31.12.2023
+Length Type of gear 31.12.2023 Active in 2024 (self-consumption) Active in 2024 (self-consumption + commercial) Active in 2024 (commercial) 31.12.2024

-VL0008 PGP 532 5 3 120 547
+VL0008 PGP 547 16 3 138 553

-VL0812 PGP 66 0 0 41 66
+VL0812 PGP 66 0 0 43 66